► 1 Series returns for a fourth generation

 ► BMW’s latest interior design adopted

-► Still the premium hatch to beat?
+► Still the premium hatch for keen drivers

 Such is its popularity, BMW is skipping the usual facelift and diving straight in with a new generation only five years since the previous car debuted (a short cycle for this firm), though it feels more like a significant facelift.
 Think Mk5 Golf into Mk6 and you’ll be on the right lines.

-Despite the rise of crossovers, family hatchbacks – particularly at the posher end of the spectrum – continue to be big business, with the Mercedes A-Class and Audi A3 remaining its arch rivals.
+Despite the rise of crossovers, family hatchbacks – particularly at the posher end of the spectrum – continue to be big business, with the Mercedes-Benz A-Class and Audi A3 remaining its arch rivals.
 And with these only having small updates in recent years, the new 1 Series stands a real fighting chance of reigning supreme.

 At a glance